arbitraryexecution/forta-uniswap-suite/address-watch/README.md

 ## Description

-This agent monitors various aspects of Uniswap V3.
-The suite currently contains the following handlers:
+This suite monitors various aspects of Uniswap V3 and currently contains the following handlers:

  - admin-events